 Author contributions: An YD and Zhang ZL designed the study and wrote the first version of the manuscript, and performed the statistical analyses; Ma GX, Cai XK, Yang Y, and Wang F were participated in recruitment and examination of the subjects and/or collection of data; all authors have approved the manuscript.

-Supported by The Natural Science Foundation of Gansu Province, No. 22JR5RN1054.
+Supported by the Natural Science Foundation of Gansu Province, No. 22JR5RN1054.

 Corresponding author: Zhan-Lin Zhang, MPhil, Academic Research, Researcher, Statistical Worker, Department of Medical, People's Hospital of Linxia Hui Autonomous Prefecture, No. 110 Binhe South Road, Linxia Hui Autonomous Prefecture 731100, Gansu Province, China.
 310018194@qq.com